 Compounded Annual Growth Rate Formula (Table of Contents)

-Compounded Annual Growth Rate Formula
+What is the Compounded Annual Growth Rate Formula?

 Compounding is the effect where an investment earns interest not only on the principal component but also gives interest on interest.
 So compounded annual growth rate is the effective annual growth earned on investment considering compounding into the picture.
 This basically assumes that the interest earned every year is reinvested and it earns the same interest as the principal amount.
 That is the reason that compounded annual growth rate is always higher than the simple interest rate.
 Many investments like mutual funds, stock market return are not very linear and in a very unstable fashion.